aws-solutions-library-samples/guidance-for-building-a-sustainability-data-fabric-on-aws/README.md

 ### AWS Account Requirements

 1. Deploy the Guidance for Data Fabric sample code.
+See [Guidance for Data Fabric on AWS](https://github.com/aws-solutions-library-samples/guidance-for-data-fabric-on-aws) for instructions.
 2. Create an IAM Role in the hub account that can be assumed principal spoke account (where SIF is deployed).
 You can assign the managed policy `AmazonDataZoneFullUserAcces` to the IAM role.
 3. Deploy the Guidance for Sustainability Insights Framework sample code.
 See steps [here](https://github.com/aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/blob/main/docs/deployment/cdk_walkthrough.md).
     1. Clone GitHub repo `git clone git@github.com:aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework.git`